bettersg/call-home-site/src/pages/index.md

     background_color: primary
     background_image_size: cover
     title: Sponsor the gift of connection
-    content: If you like to sponsor this project as a corporate sponsor, please get in touch with us at meera@better.sg or via the Contact page.
+    content: If you would like to connect with us as a corporate sponsor, please get in touch via meera@better.sg or through the Contact page.
     padding_bottom: small
     type: cta_section
     actions: